CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 ### 1. Start interactive session
 Start interactive session, for example with `sinteractive -i`.
 For more options and maximum limits see the [interactive usege page.](../../computing/running/interactive-usage.md)

-### 2. Load suitable modules and start RStudio or Jupyter notebook server
+### 2. Load module and start RStudio or Jupyter notebook server
 In the interactive session run:

 **RStudio**